making-data-science-count/covidedu/README.md

 # covid-edu

-This project uses [{drake}](https://github.com/ropensci/drake) to facilitate the reproducibility of the analysis.
-While it is named {covidedu} because it was intended to be used to understand districts' responses to the COVID-19 pandemic, it can also be used to programmatically access other information from districts by changing the `search_term` (see more below).
+While this project is named {covidedu} because it was intended to be used to understand districts' responses to the COVID-19 pandemic, it can also be used to programmatically access other information from districts by changing the `search_term` (see more below).

 ## Required packages